leahkemp/smncrna_analysis_template/README.md

 ---

-Analysis template for analysing Illumina Small RNA sequencing data with a focus on analysing small non-coding RNA's.
+Analysis template for analysing [Illumina Small RNA sequencing](https://www.illumina.com/techniques/sequencing/rna-sequencing/small-rna-seq.html) data with a focus on small non-coding RNA's that are sometimes forgotten.
+Think of this as a collection of scripts not a fully automated workflow.

 ---